- Deildartunguhver hot spring

-Hraunfossar are amongst my most-favourite waterfalls in Iceland and I have such lovely memories from sitting by the falls with my family having a picnic.
+Hraunfossar are amongst my most favourite waterfalls in Iceland and I have such lovely memories of sitting by the falls with my family having a picnic.
 The falls are fenced off now.

 I shot this wobbly video of Hraunfossar to show you how beautiful this waterfall is:

 Another waterfall is located by Hraunfossar, Barnafoss or Children's Falls.
 These waterfalls are practically next to one another, but very different.
-You can walk across the glacial river Hvítá on a pedestrian bridge called Barnafossbrú, which was erected in 1954 (first bridge built back in 1891), to see the waterfall from a different angle.
+You can walk across the glacial river Hvítá on a pedestrian bridge called Barnafossbrú, which was erected in 1954 (the first bridge was built back in 1891), to see the waterfall from a different angle.

 The river has dug itself down through the lava and runs in a deep and narrow ravine and you can watch the great force of the river as it forces itself through a small stone arch in the river.

-There was a stone arch which used to bridge the river, and a tragic occurrence explains the disappearance of the stone arch.
-I found the folklore in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason:
+There was a stone arch that used to bridge the river, and a tragic occurrence explains the disappearance of the stone arch.
+I found the folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason: